Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/series.md

 ### Legend Text

-A **Legend Text** is a chart element used to display the series name for each dataset, in the case of multi-series or combination charts.
-Legends are used to correlate a data plot with its series name using its color.
+A **Legend Text** property can be used to customize the legend text of each series in the chart.

 ![Series Legend Text](/static/assets/on-premise/images/report-designer/report-items/chart/series/legend-text.png)

 You can customize text for all legends on your report by navigating to the series properties.

 ![Series Legend Text Preview](/static/assets/on-premise/images/report-designer/report-items/chart/series/legend-text-preview.png)

+You can also set the legend text property based on dynamic values, by using the `Expressions`.
+Refer [Set Expression](./../../../compose-report/properties-panel/#set-expression) and [Reset Expression](./../../../compose-report/properties-panel/#reset-expression) section to open set/reset expression menu in properties panel.